slainhedden/mhacks-ensemble/README.md

 ## Overview

 The Multi-Agent Framework is an advanced AI-powered system designed to break down complex tasks into manageable subtasks and execute them using specialized agents.
-This framework leverages OpenAI's language models to analyze goals, plan tasks, write code, perform testing, and conduct reviews.
+This framework leverages OpenAI's language model(gpt-4o-mini) to analyze goals, plan tasks, write code, perform testing, and conduct reviews.

 ## Key Features